About me

-In their twenties, Rachel left the church of their youth, embarking on a spiritual journey that led to an evolving theology centered around connection and the spaces between.
-Influenced by personal study of Buddhism and a profound engagement with Octavia Butler’s Earthseed series, Rachel resonates with Earthseed’s guiding principle that “God is change,” and the folk singer Ani DiFranco’s lyric, “God’s work isn’t done by God, it’s done by people.”
-These ideas shape Rachel’s firm conviction in the responsibility to work for justice, grounded in the inherent worth and dignity of every person and the interconnectedness of all life.
+My theological grounding is rooted in connection, change, and shared responsibility.
+In my twenties, I left the church of my youth and began a spiritual journey shaped by Buddhist study, community practice, and the writings of Octavia Butler.
+Earthseed’s belief that “God is change” and Ani DiFranco’s lyric, “God’s work isn’t done by God, it’s done by people,” continue to shape my conviction that justice is a collective calling, grounded in the worth and dignity of every person and the interconnectedness of all life.

 Rachel with their children, 2021; photo by Brett Wayne Price